 I am a PostDoctoral researcher at the Center for Network Science at Central European University in Budapest, working with Roberta Sinatra and Laszlo Barabasi.
 I use network and data science techniques to characterize and quantify the evolution of interdisciplinary research and its implication for success.
-I was previously based at the Department of Anthropology at University College London and at the Brain and Spine Institute in Paris as a CNRS researcher working on applications of network science respectively to hunter-gatherer populations and neuroscience.
-Before that I received a PhD from the School of Mathematical Sciences of Queen Mary University of London, where I was part of the Complex Systems and Networks Group working under the supervision of Vito Latora and a member of the EU-FP7 project LASAGNE on the structure and dynamics of multilayer networks.
+I previously received a PhD from the School of Mathematical Sciences of Queen Mary University of London, where I was part of the Complex Systems and Networks Group working under the supervision of Vito Latora and a member of the EU-FP7 project LASAGNE on the structure and dynamics of multilayer networks.
 During my PhD I also visited the Brain and Spine Institute in Paris working on applications of network science to neuroscience.

 I am an elected member of the council of the Complex Systems Society, and was previously an advisory board member and Chair of the Young Complex Systems Society.
 I am also a former student of the Complex Systems Summer School in Santa Fe.
 My research interests include network theory, complex systems, statistical physics and non-linear dynamics, and their applications to interdisciplinary topics, in particular human behavior, socioeconomic systems, and the brain.